jmagar/unloggarr/README.md

 4. **Configure MCPO connection:**
-   Ensure your MCPO server is running and accessible at the configured URL (default: http://localhost:6970)
+   Ensure your MCPO server is running and accessible at the configured URL (default: http://localhost:6970) The MCP server endpoint will be available at: `http://localhost:6970/mcp-unraid`

 5. **Open your browser:**
    Navigate to `http://localhost:3000`